xlaesch/xlaesch-Cookbook/reconnaissance/port-scanning.md

 Types of scans include
 * **SYN Scan** (nmap root default)
 * **TCP Connect Scan** (nmap default) uses the TCP three-way handshake to determine if a specific port on a target host is open or closed.
 It sends a SYN packet and waits for a response.
 This scan is highly accurate but not stealthy because it fully establishes a connection, creating logs on most systems.
+* **ACK Scan** much harder to filter for firewalls and IDS/IPS systems because they only send the `ACK` flag, firewalls cannot determine whether the connection was first established from external network or the internal network.
 * **UDP scan** does not require a three-way handshake because it is a stateless protocol, leading to longer timeouts.
 System administrators will often forget to filter the UDP ports.

 ---